cycfi/elements/README.md

 For now, here's a brief introduction: [Elements C++ GUI library]( https://www.cycfi.com/2019/07/photon-micro-gui/)

+Update: I started a Wiki: more or less random collection of notes that will eventually become part of the documentation.
+Follow this link: https://github.com/cycfi/elements/wiki

 Nevertheless, I value meaningful discussions, and I am very open to collaboration.
 I invite you to join our mailing list so we can discuss plans, and ongoing developments.
 [https://groups.google.com/forum/#!forum/cycfi-discuss/join](